jtruong1/wordle-clone-api/README.md

 To prevent cheating, the word will not be exposed to the client.
 This means that the client must communicate with the API any time a user wishes to guess the word.
 The result of the response will contain the correctness of presence and location for each letter.

-For initial requests to any available endpoint, a cookie will be sent which contains the client's session ID.
-The session stores information about the client's game state such as the word currently in play.
+On initial requests made to the API, a "game state" will be created and associated with the client via session cookie.
+Only the session ID is saved in the cookie, details regarding the client's game state such as the word currently in play is stored server-side.

-By default, cookies (and its associated session) expire after 24 hours of its initial creation.
-An endpoint to regenerate the game state whilst retaining the session is provided for your convenience.
+By default, sessions (and its associated cookie) expire after 24 hours of its initial creation.
+An endpoint to regenerate the game state at any time is provided for your convenience.

 # Quick Start
 ```bash